 The A/E/C industry is ever-changing because of technology, improved processes, strategies, project delivery methods, the workforce and much more.
 And we love content that is educational, historical, thought-provoking and inspiring.

 So we thought we’d share.
-Here are five articles that caught our eye this week to help keep you in the know.
+Here are five Insights that caught our eye this week to help keep you in the know.

 Hurricane Dorian decimated the Bahamas and flooded portions of North Carolina’s Outer Banks as well.
 The recent storm only fortifies the call to make infrastructure more resilient, particularly along coastlines.
 A recent report from the Global Commission on Adaptation has called for revolutionary change in three areas—understanding, planning and finance—to factor into better decision-making.

 Hurricane Dorian (upper left) battered the Bahamas as a Category 5 hurricane, packing winds up to 186 mph (NOAA).